Tour

 Each row that lists a SQL table or view includes, in addition to names and metrics, an eye icon for an action to view data received or sent through the connector.
 Click on the eye for some row to see how it works:

 You can browse the table or view by clicking the the next or previous buttons in the bottom right corner of the table.
-In larger tables or views, a slider appears next to the back button.
+In larger tables or views, a slider appears by the buttons.
 You can use it to jump to a given percentile in the table by moving the slider to the desired percentile position.

 When you're done with the pipeline, you can temporarily pause it by clicking on the pause icon , which replaced the play icon when the pipeline started, and then stop it by clicking on the stop icon that this reveals.